microsoft/InnerEye-DeepLearning/sphinx-docs/source/docs/self_supervised_models.md

 WARNING: this file will be ignored for CIFAR examples where we use the default pl-bolts augmentations.

-## Finetuning a linear head on top of a pretrained SSL model.
+## Finetuning a linear head on top of a pretrained SSL model

 Alongside with the modules to train your SSL models, we also provide examplary modules that allow you to build a classifier on top of a pretrained SSL model.
 The base class for these modules is `SSLClassifierContainer`.
 It builds on top of the `SSLContainer` with additional command line arguments allowing you to specify where to find the checkpoint for your pretrained model.
 For this you have two options:

-- If you are running locally, you can provide the local path to your pretrained model checkpoint via `--local_weights_path`.
+* If you are running locally, you can provide the local path to your pretrained model checkpoint via `--local_weights_path`.
-- If your are running on AML, use the `pretraining_run_recovery_id` field.
+* If your are running on AML, use the `pretraining_run_recovery_id` field.
 Providing this field, will mean that AML will automatically download the checkpoints to the current node, will pick the latest checkpoint to build the classifier on top.
 Beware not to confuse `pretraining_run_recovery_id` with `run_recovery_id` as the latter is use to continue training on the same model (which is not the case here).